rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 #### Characterhub script - !reportAndFix command

-Because of note 1) the reportAndFix checks and if needed updates all characters in the characterhub.
+Because of note 1) there is a !reportAndFix command that checks and if needed updates all characters in the characterhub.
 All reporting is send to the API log.

 #### Characterhub script - Note 1) APIscripts crash or stop working